 Parents will be notified of a decision on their application on the published offer date.
-For the 2020/21 admission round, the date by when parents will be informed of decisions on their applications will be 16th April 2018 (Primary).

 Acceptance of a school place

 On receipt of an offer of a school place, parents are required to confirm their acceptance of this school place in writing within 14 days of notification of the school place offer.
 Failure to do so could result in the offer of a school place being withdrawn.